USS Tucson (CL-98): World War II

+Post-war service

 Though hostilities had ceased in mid-August and the Japanese had surrendered formally on 2 September, Tucson remained in the Far East, steaming with TF 38 to the east of Honshū, covering the occupation forces moving into Japan.
 On 20 September, she cleared area and, two days later, stopped at Okinawa before shaping a course back to the United States.
 En route, she called at Pearl Harbor and then arrived in San Francisco on 5 October.
 On 23 October, the warship headed down the coast to San Pedro, where she participated in the Navy Day celebration on 27–28 October.
 On 29 October, she shifted to San Diego where she reported for duty with Pacific Fleet Training Command as an antiaircraft gunnery training ship.
 Between November 1945 and August 1946, the antiaircraft cruiser trained about 5,000 officers and men in the use of 5 in (127 mm), 40 mm, and 20 mm anti-aircraft guns.
 She interrupted her training duties periodically to represent the Navy at special events held in various ports on the Pacific coast.

 On 6 September, she entered the Puget Sound Naval Shipyard for a three-month overhaul to get ready for duty under the Commander, Destroyers, Pacific Fleet.
 For the next two months, Tucson trained out of San Diego in preparation for a fleet exercise to be conducted near Hawaii.
 On 24 February 1947, the cruiser stood out of San Diego and cruised Hawaiian waters as an element of the force charged with the defense of the islands against an aggressor force moving in from the western Pacific.
 At the completion of the exercise, the warship put into Pearl Harbor on 11 March.
 However, she got underway again on 18 March to participate in the fruitless search to the northwest of Hawaii for survivors of the wrecked SS Fort Dearborn.